ENG517/Procedure/kenneym/Studentconsole.md

 ![wall plate visual](https://file+.vscode-resource.vscode-cdn.net/Users/madelynkenney/Desktop/ENG%20517/512%20procedure%20copy/Procedure/kenneym/assets/images/IMG_0761.JPG?version%3D1758680994901)

 This is what the HDMI inputs look like.
 Both power outlets connect with the HDMI port.
 If the wall plate's aren't visible, check behind the games on the shelves, as someone may have covered them.

-2. Insert the HDMI cable into the port
+2. Insert the HDMI cable into the port.
-3. Connect your equipment to the cord
+3. Connect your equipment to the cord.

 Your device name should now appear on the OLED interface panel.
 The image below shows what the interface looks like for connections.
 If your equipment's inputs do not match your cable, it will not appear.
 You will need an *HDMI adapter* to fix this as noted in materials.